Virtual Ag Day Archive

 Virtual Ag Day

-For many decades thousands of people headed to the University of Delaware's south campus on the last day of April to celebrate Ag Day.
+For many decades, thousands of people headed to the University of Delaware's south campus on the last Saturday of April to celebrate Ag Day.
 For the second year in a row we are unable to host an in-person Ag Day event, but this year we're bringing the fun online.

 The 2021 Ag Day theme is 'One World, One Health' and will highlight college-wide research pertaining to this concept.
 One Health is a research perspective that considers the health of animals, humans and the environment as a single, integrated whole.